 - Act as a point of contact for field staff and senior officers.

-How to apply for DSP in Pakistan Police?
+How to apply for DSP in the Pakistan Police?

 - Eligibility Criteria for DSP